zukaishi/english_reflect/Invent_and_Wander/README.md

 Perhaps the speed of light is always constant,he theorized,because time itself is relative depending on one's state of motion.
 It took the rest of the physics community a few years to realize that this "theory of relativity" was right.

+One final trait shared by all my subjects is that they retained a childlike sense of wonder.
+At a certain point in life most of us quit puzzling over everyday phenomena.Our teachers and parents, becoming impatient,tell us to stop asking so many silly questions.We might savor the beauty of blue sky, but we no longer bother to wonder why it is that color.Leonardo did.So did Einstein,who wrote to another friend, "You and I never cease to stand like curious children before the great mystery into which we were born.
+"We should be careful to never outgrow our wonder years-or to let our children do so."